sammorrisdesign/rothko/README.md

 Rothko
 ================

-The CSS Filters experiment that Mark Rothko could only dream of.
-This normally lives at [rothko.me](http://www.rothko.me).
+The CSS Filters experiment inspired by Mark Rothko.
+Full site lives at  [rothko.me](http://www.rothko.me).

 ## Usage

+Requires Node 20 or above.

-Initial install to get dependencies; `bundle install` and `npm install`.
-Then use `Grunt` to watch and lint the sass.
+Initial install to get dependencies; `npm i`.
+Then use `npm run start` to build the project and `npm run serve` to serve files locally.